Capify Australia: Review for Borrowers

 Capify was part of a global lending group with AUSvance operating across Australia since 2008; AmeriMerchant operating across the United States since 2002; United Kapital and Capiota operating throughout the United Kingdom since 2007 andTrue North Capital operating throughout Canada since 2007.

 Once the companies became established in their respective marketplaces, Mr Goldin united the businesses under a single name — Capify.
-Capify is headquartered in New York, USA, with more than 200 employees globally across 4 countries.
+Fom 2008 – 2017 Capify was headquartered in New York, USA, and had more than 200 employees globally across 4 countries.
 More recently it has focused purely on non-bank high-growth small business loan sectors in the UK and Australia, closing its Canadian operation and transitioning its US clients to an alternative SME capital provider – Strategic Funding Source.